Smartling/SmartlingHelp/_articles/gdn-setup/gdn-integration/javascript-in-the-gdn.md

 ---

 It may be that not all translatable content on your site is delivered as plain HTML, especially for more complicated or dynamic sites.
-You may also have content delivered via JSON requests or in Javascript.
+You may also have content delivered via JSON requests or in JavaScript.

-By default, Smartling doesn’t capture JSON and Javascript content, in order not to disrupt the functionality of your site.
+By default, Smartling doesn’t capture JSON and JavaScript content, in order not to disrupt the functionality of your site.
 To translate this content you need to explicitly mark the content that you want translated.
 You can do this by using inserting Smartling directives as javascript comments.
 Wherever possible, consider externalizing your strings in separate files to make them easier to identify and translate.

-Note that you may need a few tweaks to optimize your Javascript for localization.
+Note that you may need a few tweaks to optimize your JavaScript for localization.
 The most important of these is to remove any string concatenation.

 ## Avoid Concatenation

-String concatenation is common in javascript, especially when handling variables, but it creates problems for localization and must be avoided in translatable content.
+String concatenation is common in JavaScript, especially when handling variables, but it creates problems for localization and must be avoided in translatable content.
 Consider the following example:

 ~~~javascript
 var item = {...}